-There are some things to consider before ordering Chapter 8 chevron kits for your vehicle or fleet which will ensure that you get the right product for its purpose.
-Here, we go through all of the options that are available to you when ordering from Fleet ID and give you the information you’ll need to make the right choice.
+There are some things to consider before ordering Chapter 8 chevron kits for your vehicle or fleet.
+This will ensure that you get the right product for its purpose.
+Here, we go through all of the options that are available to you when ordering from Fleet ID.
+You’ll find all of the information you’ll need to make the right choice.

 Fleet ID convert reflective and fluorescent materials from four leading manufacturers in the industry – 3M, Avery Dennison, Nikkalite and Orafol.
-The one you choose depends on a number of factors, but the main thing to consider is what type of roads the vehicles will be used on – roads with speed limits of up to 40MPH, or speed limits above 40MPH.
+The one you choose depends on a number of factors.
+On of the main things to consider is what type of roads the vehicles will be used on.
+Will it be on roads with speed limits of up to 40MPH, or speed limits above 40MPH.
 Only certain materials are R3B compliant.
 To find out more about R3B requirements and R3B compliant materials please click here.

 The diagram below shows which materials to choose for each type of road:

 When it comes to the application of Chapter 8 kits, some of this comes down to personal choice and some comes down to necessity.
 Choose from Chapter 8 kits for quick application, temporary use and applications that give you complete control too.
 Fleet ID offer four different kit types – planked, flooded separate, flooded applied and magnetic.

-Flooded separate kits are supplied to you as cut reflective strips with large full pieces of fluorescent for you to apply over the top of.
-So, you would apply a section of fluorescent yellow and then apply the appropriate strips of reflective over the top of that section.Find Chapter 8 kits for your vehicle
+Flooded separate kits are supplied to you as cut red reflective strips with large full pieces of fluorescent yellow.
+Simply apply a section of fluorescent yellow and then apply the appropriate strips of reflective over the top of that section.Find Chapter 8 kits for your vehicle

-If you’re ordering Chapter 8 kits for vans, you also have the option of the amount of coverage you would like on the rear of the vehicles.
-There is no regulation or hard and fast rule on this, but it goes without saying that the most coverage you have, the more potential you have of being seen on the roads.
+If you’re ordering Chapter 8 kits for vans, you also have the option of the amount of coverage you would like.
+There is no regulation or hard and fast rule on this, but it goes without saying that the more coverage you have, the more visible you’ll be on the roads.
 Will you choose full rear, half rear, or full glazed?